wilmixjemin8/JAVA1.0/README.md

  c)  IT's  compiles  and  run    the   Program   on  the  same  time.

- d) JAVA1.0   is  mostly  used   with  Sling v.1  os.
+ d) JAVA1.0   is  mostly  used   with  GALAXY  os.

  e)  It   works  in  all   Unix  type  OS   and   Windows  Type  os.